“What are your key takeaways from the 9-week workstream we’ve just finished?” I asked the entire sales team of one of my clients on Tuesday.

 - Product Development: If will make every line of code more impactful if development can focus on precisely those customers that we can turn into ambassadors (vs. trying to keep ‘everyone happy’)

-- Sales: If marketing delivers the right leads, it will shorten sales cycles, increase our win rates, and raise our deals’ average value when we stop trying to sell to everything that moves.
+- Sales: If marketing delivers the right leads, it will help shorten sales cycles, increase our win rates, and raise our deals’ average value when we stop trying to sell to everything that moves.

 - Professional services: If sales close the right deals, it will help make every implementation faster, more impactful, and profitable.
 It will enable our Services teams can focus their time on the customers we can turn into fans.